 The Building Envelope and Energy Loss

 When discussing energy loss, it is important to understand the different types of heat transfer.
+Read some of these chimney tips for homeowners.

 Energy Loss by Radiation: Heat transfer that is detected by a thermal imager is radiation.
 All objects emit energy and depending on the makeup of the material the object is composed of some objects emit more energy than others.
 Understanding these emittance properties is imperative when performing a thermal survey.